 Second, and on a closely related note, benefits received under these programs may be too low when compared to the benefits of working part-time or freelancing.
 Put another way, 'why bother filing if UI benefits are so low?'
 Some astute empirical analysis supports this thesis.
-If this were the case, one should expect to see the number of people "working part time for economic reasons" rising, and indeed this is occurring.
+If this were the case, one should expect to see a cyclical rise in the number of people "working part time for economic reasons", and indeed this is occurring.